Dovafighter/My-project/README.md

 - fitler the games by the time passed since their release date using a slider (e.g. only show games that were released less than two years ago)
 - filter by score (e.g. only display games that have a score greater than 80 out of 100)

+Unfortunately, since this is a webscraping project, the script can easily stop working.